2627 Riverside Ave. | Jacksonville, FL 32204

-To be eligible to apply to the St. Vincent’s Family Medicine Residency Program, the candidate must meet the academic criteria established below.
+To be eligible to apply to the St. Vincent’s Family Medicine Residency Program, the candidate must meet the criteria established below.
 The program director retains the prerogative of presenting an applicant who would not otherwise be eligible but whose qualifications merit consideration.

 Accreditation Council on Graduate Medical Education (ACGME):